 their children, but rather they were to sit down and reason and explain

-loving.
-So you sit down and you take
+themselves.
+Corporal punishment was not loving.
+So, you sit down and you take

 this little guy and you set him up in his room and you give him his

 little paints to paint, and he sits at his easel and he starts expressing

 himself.
 And he expresses his creativeness.
 And after a while his creativeness just begins to bubble over and expand itself, and he can